hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 - be familiar with HTTP, RESTful services, JSON and OAuth2
 - be registered as a developer on the HMRC Developer Hub

+Each application you register will be assigned an HMRC 'ApplicationId'.

-You can view all the applications you have currently registered on the Developer Hub Applications page, where you can also administer API subscriptions and application credentials.
+You can access all the applications you have registered on [Developer Hub Applications](/developer/applications).
+There, you can administer things like API subscriptions and [application credentials](/api-documentation/docs/authorisation/credentials).

 ### Making API requests